monjurulkarim/Tracking_manufacturing/README.md

 ## Training on your dataset

 ## Citation
-If you use this repository, please cite the following:
+If you use this repository, please cite the following paper:

 ~~~~
 @inproceedings{Kari1908region,